Rijo-1/AIRoadSafetyEduChatBot/README.md

 - **🔄 Adaptive Questioning**: Difficulty of questions adjusts in real-time based on performance.
 - **📊 Personalized Feedback**: Immediate insights into strengths and areas for improvement.
 - **🔮 Performance Prediction**: AI model predicts learner success based on their engagement and progression.
+- **🔐 User Registration and Login**: Secure user registration and login functionality to track progress.

 ---